SDGforskning/sdg-strings/SDG01_query_action_WoS.md

 This phrase is about about access to, coverage of and establishment/implementation of specific social social floors such as cash, sickness benefits for vulnerable groups

+*Action: access/coverage/implementation*
-*basic structure: access/coverage/implementation + social protection systems/social floors + vulnerable groups
+*The basic structure is as follows: action + social protection systems/social floors + vulnerable groups*

-vulnerable groups are based in the groups mentioned in the indicators
+Vulnerable groups are based in the groups mentioned in the indicators

 ```Ceylon =
 TS=
 (